Rawalpindi Cricket Stadium

-Rawalpindi Cricket Stadium is a cricket stadium located in DKS Rawalpindi in the Punjab province of Pakistan.
-It is near to Pir Meher Ali Shah University, Rawalpindi, and Rawalpindi Arts Council, Rawalpindi.
+Rawalpindi Cricket Stadium is a cricket stadium located in Rawalpindi, Punjab province of Pakistan.
+It is located close to Pir Meher Ali Shah University and Rawalpindi Arts Council and has an estimated capacity of 18,000.
 The first international match at the stadium was played on 19 January 1992, when Sri Lanka faced Pakistan in an ODI.
-The stadium hosted its first Test match in 1993, when Zimbabwe were the visitors.
+The stadium hosted its first Test match in 1993, when Zimbabwe toured Pakistan.

-Test cricket returned to Pakistan at Rawalpindi Cricket Stadium during the two-match test series against Sri Lanka.
-The first test match was held from 11–15 December 2019 in Rawalpindi Cricket Stadium.
+Test cricket returned to Pakistan during the 2019 two-match Test series against Sri Lanka.
+The first test match was held from 11–15 December 2019 at the Rawalpindi Cricket Stadium.

 History

 Rawalpindi Cricket Stadium was established in 1992 and replaced Pindi Club Ground as an international stadium.

-It is the home ground of Islamabad United and Northern.
+It is the home ground of Islamabad United and Northern cricket team.
 Before the construction of Rawalpindi Cricket Stadium, Rawalpindi Club Cricket Ground had been used as a venue for international matches, including one Test match against New Zealand that was held in March 1965.

 Rawalpindi Cricket Stadium was a prime spot in the 1995–96 Cricket World Cup.
-With an eye on the World Cup of 1996, unveiled another new Test venue for the second Test against Zimbabwe in Rawalpindi.
-Karachi staged Pakistan's first Test match and Rawalpindi Cricket stadium became the country's 14th Test ground.
-The flood lights were added in late 2001 when the Australians were set to tour the Region.
-The stadium is just 20 minutes from the capital Islamabad and is the only proper international stadium in the territory.
+With an eye on the that World Cup, Pakistan Cricket Board (PCB) unveiled a new Test venue for the second Test against Zimbabwe in Rawalpindi, becoming the country's 14th Test ground.
+The floodlights were added in late 2001 when the Australians were set to tour the region.
+The stadium is just 20 minutes from the capital Islamabad and is the only international cricket stadium in the Islamabad Capital territory.

+This stadium was the home ground and international debut ground of the world's fastest bowler Shoaib Akhtar who is nicknamed the Rawalpindi Express.

+In the 2nd ODI of 2004 Samsung ODI series, while other Indian batters are getting struggling with the pace and spin attack of Pakistan, Sachin Tendulkar played a courageous knock of 141 (135) in this ground.

+in 2024-2025, Renovation efforts were to increase the capacity of the stadium of the upcoming CT 2025.
+The renovations included adding seats, new floodlights, new hospitality boxes and repainting the whole stadium.
+It increased the capacity from 15,000 to 18,000.

-Revival of cricket in Pakistan
+Return of international cricket

 In April 2018, the Pakistan Cricket Board (PCB) announced that the venue, along with several others in the country, would get a makeover to get them ready for future international matches and fixtures in the Pakistan Super League.